 Call 704-295-3000 to Schedule a Cleft Lip and Palate Consultation

 The lips form between the fourth and seventh weeks of pregnancy.
 A cleft lip results if the tissues that form the upper lip fail to join completely before birth.
 This opening can be a small slit, or it can be a large opening that extends through the lip into the nose.
-A cleft lip can be on one or both sides of the lip or in the middle of the lip, which occurs rarely.
-Cleft lips can occur in isolation or in conjunction with a cleft palate.
+This condition can be on one or both sides of the lip or in the middle of the lip, which occurs rarely..

 The roof of the mouth, or palate, is formed between the sixth and ninth weeks of pregnancy.
 A cleft palate occurs when the tissue of the roof of the mouth does not join together completely during pregnancy.
 In some babies, only the back of the palate is open and for others, the entire palate is open.

 The cause of cleft lips and palates are unknown.
 It is believed they are caused by a combination of genetics, environmental factors, and possibly certain food and medicines the mother may consume while pregnant.
 Additionally, if a mother smokes while pregnant or is diabetic, their baby might have a greater chance of developing a cleft lip or palate.
-The majority of children born with cleft lips and/or palates do not have a syndrome or other identifiable cause.
+The majority of children born either of these conditions do not have a syndrome or other identifiable cause.

 With prenatal care that includes ultrasounds, cleft lips and cleft palates are often detected during pregnancy.
 While some clefts may not be seen on ultrasound, the majority can be detected after the baby is born.
-In very rare cases are cleft lips and/or palates not diagnosed until later in life.
+In very rare cases, they are not diagnosed until later in life.